polyaxon/polyaxon/site/integrations/sendgrid.md

 status: published
 ---

-Get email notifications when an experiment, a job, or a build is finished using sendgrid so that your team stays in sync.
+Get email notifications when an experiment, a job, or a build is finished using Sendgrid so that your team stays in sync.

-## Start by creating a sendgrid account
+## Start by creating a Sendgrid account

-[sendgrid](https://sendgrid.com/solutions/smtp-service/) makes it easy to setup an smtp email service.
+[Sendgrid](https://sendgrid.com/solutions/smtp-service/) makes it easy to set up an smtp email service.

-## Add your Email notification using sendgrid to Polyaxon deployment config
+## Add your Email notification using Sendgrid to Polyaxon deployment config

-Now you can set the email section using your sendgrid's information:
+Now you can set the email section using your Sendgrid's information:

 ```yaml
 email: